 "You don't have a car, do you?" she began.
 "My mother won't let me go out with anybody who has a car."
 No, of course I didn't have a car.

 "Just how old are you?" she asked next.
 My mom doesn't want me going out with any "older" boys.
 When I said I was 16, she said her mom really didn't want her going out with anyone who was old enough to drive.

-Norma was only 14 and had never been on a date before — and I would have to come to the house to meet her parents before they would give us a definite answer.
+Norma was 14 and had never been on a date before — and I would have to come to the house to meet her parents before they would give us a definite answer.

 "When can I come over?" was all I wanted to know.

 "How about this evening after dinner — say at 7:00?"